Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 ![screenshot](img/widevine-shaka-drm.png)

-ezdrm_widevine_profile_id - get from Widevine DRM profile in your EZDRM Account (last 6 characters in Porofile Id):
+ezdrm_widevine_profile_id - get from Widevine DRM profile in your EZDRM Account (last 6 characters in Proofile Id):
 ![screenshot](img/widevine-ezdrm-id.png)

 locator_id - ID of Streaming Locator you have created on step 2.